 The Board will appoint a Governance, Nominating & Human Resources Committee which shall be composed of 3 or more directors (including one or both of the Chair and Vice-Chair of the Board), a majority of whom shall be Public Directors, and carry out such duties and tasks as set out in the By-law or as determined by the Board from time to time.
 The chair of the Governance, Nominating & Human Resources Committee shall be a Public Director.
-The Governance, Nominating & Human Resources Committee shall recommend nominations to the Board for Industry Directors, Public Directors, Chair, Vice-Chair, CEO, and any other nomination as requested by the Board from time to time.
+The Governance, Nominating & Human Resources Committee shall be a Public Directors, Public Directors, Chair, Vice-Chair, CEO, and any other nomination as requested by the Board from time to time.
 [By-Law, Section 5.1]